atomisthq/docs/docs/user/index.md

 Atomist helps you work with GitHub in two ways:

-1. By enabling web hooks, your automations can react to GitHub activities such as Pushes, Pull Requests, or Issues.
+1. By enabling webhooks, your automations can react to GitHub activities such as Pushes, Pull Requests, or Issues.
 2. Automations can expose Commands that access GitHub through the v3 api, authorized by OAuth tokens.